Copyright infringement: Motivation

-Sometimes only partial compliance with license agreements is the cause.
-For example, in 2013, the US Army settled a lawsuit with Texas-based company Apptricity which makes software that allows the army to track their soldiers in real time.
-In 2004, the US Army paid the company a total of $4.5 million for a license of 500 users while allegedly installing the software for more than 9000 users; the case was settled for US$50 million.
-Major anti-piracy organizations, like the BSA, conduct software licensing audits regularly to ensure full compliance.
+Sometimes only partial compliance with licence agreements is the cause.
+For example, in 2013, the United States Army settled a lawsuit with Texas-based company Apptricity which makes software that allows the army to track their soldiers in real time.
+In 2004, the US Army paid the company a total of $4.5 million for a licence of 500 users while allegedly installing the software for more than 9000 users; the case was settled for US$50 million.
+Major anti-piracy organisations, like the BSA, conduct software licensing audits regularly to ensure full compliance.

 Cara Cusumano, director of the Tribeca Film Festival, stated in April 2014: "Piracy is less about people not wanting to pay and more about just wanting the immediacy – people saying, 'I want to watch Spiderman right now' and downloading it".
 The statement occurred during the third year that the festival used the Internet to present its content, while it was the first year that it featured a showcase of content producers who work exclusively online.
-Cusumano further explained that downloading behavior is not merely conducted by people who merely want to obtain content for free:
+Cusumano further explained that downloading behaviour is not merely conducted by people who merely want to obtain content for free:

 I think that if companies were willing to put that material out there, moving forward, consumers will follow.
 It's just that [consumers] want to consume films online and they're ready to consume films that way and we're not necessarily offering them in that way.
 So it's the distribution models that need to catch up.
 People will pay for the content.